 Improving engagement all comes down to consistently capturing, analyzing, and acting on customer feedback.

-- Capture: Make sure you have a tool like Apptentive in place to capture all of this customer feedback data in the first place.
+- Capture: Make sure you have a tool like Alchemer Mobile (formerly Apptentive) in place to capture all of this customer feedback data in the first place.
 You won’t be able to make accurate decisions about your product without actual data to support it.
 Otherwise, it’s just guesswork.
 (Pro tip: Read this article to better understand how to use specific tools like surveys to drive customer engagement.)

 - Analyze: Dive into your data to fully understand what drives customers to be more engaged than others.